chengh8/Final-Project/README.md

 best results.
 Several metrics were computed: MAD, confusion matrix for a fixed error tolerance (T), etc. Also, we plot the relative importances of the input variables (as measured by a sensitivity analysis procedure).

-countryThe country that the wine is from description designationThe vineyard within the winery where the grapes that made the wine are from pointsThe number of points WineEnthusiast rated the wine on a scale of 1-100 (though they say they only post reviews for wines that score >=80) priceThe cost for a bottle of the wine provinceThe province or state that the wine is from region_1The wine growing area in a province or state (ie Napa) region_2Sometimes there are more specific regions specified within a wine growing area (ie Rutherford inside the Napa Valley), but this value can sometimes be blank taster_name taster_twitter_handle titleThe title of the wine review, which often contains the vintage if you're interested in extracting that feature varietyThe type of grapes used to make the wine (ie Pinot Noir) wineryThe winery that made the wine